List of Australia national cricket captains: Twenty20 International captains

 Ricky Ponting was Australia's first captain in Twenty20 Internationals.
 On occasions when Ponting was unavailable, vice-captain Adam Gilchrist filled the role.
 In December 2007, Ponting was rested from the team to give the younger players exposure.
 Although vice-captain Gilchrist was in the team, 26-year-old Michael Clarke was selected as captain.
 Ponting called him the "obvious choice" and Clarke had been predicted to be the next full-time captain of Australia once Ponting stepped down from the captaincy.
 With Gilchrist's retirement from all forms of representative cricket at the end of the 2007–08 season, Clarke was promoted to the regular vice-captain's position.
 Thereafter, Cameron White was promoted as the captain, but George Bailey has taken over the captaincy in the two match series against India.

 This is a list of cricketers who have captained the Australia national cricket team for at least one Twenty 20 International (T20I).
 A total of eleven players have captained Australia in T20Is, of which Aaron Finch is the most successful captain, with 35 wins.
-Australia are currently without a captain following Aaron Finch's retirement, with a announcement to be made prior to their next game, in late 2023.

-The table of results is complete up to the T20I against Afghanistan in November 2022.
+Australia are currently captained by Mitchell Marsh in Twenty20 Internationals.